iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___15.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.goodsam.responder 3 reviews"/>
 </p>

+> Keep trying to register, won't accept id ,haven't got a passport or driving licence, tried uploading water bill and p60, took pictue of them side by side and still not accepted<br> :date: __2021-07-05 00:12:29__

 > App was working really well for me until about a week ago.
 Suddenly started eating data and won't display the part of my profile that allows me to go on and off duty.
 I have tried updating and reinstalling but still isn't working properly.<br> :date: __2021-06-05 23:34:06__

 > It's hanging.
 Neither accept nor reject is possible.
 Update.
 I installed on a different phone and exactly the same problem exists on that.
 Therefore it's my account that is locked, not the app.
 How can I get my account working again?
 Uninstalled and restarted but the uninstall process is incomplete as when I reinstall and open it goes immediately to the same hanging task screen.
 I've Uninstalled it as its unuseable for me now.<br> :date: __2021-05-26 14:07:57__